Xeronaus/Xeronaus/README.md

 ## Hello There 👋
 I'm Xeronaus Finezero, and that's not my real name 👀

-## About Me 🧻
-I'm a guy from Indonesia 🇮🇩 and I like learning STEM

 You can talk with me via Discord! 🟦

 My username is: xeronaus_finezero ✨

-Also don't do anything suspicious (in a bad way) or I'll block you ⛔
+Don't do anything suspicious though (in a bad way) or I'll block you! ⛔

+## About Me 🧻
+I'm a guy from Indonesia 🇮🇩

 ## Links 🔗
 These are my Links